cocotb/cocotb/docs/source/junit.rst

 Paths
 =====

-The :envvar:`COCOTB_RESULTS_RELATIVE_TO` environment variable can be used to covert all absolute paths reported in generated XML file to relative ones including XML attributes, properties and text.
+The :envvar:`COCOTB_RESULTS_RELATIVE_TO` environment variable can be used to convert all absolute paths reported in generated XML file to relative ones including XML attributes, properties and text.

 Example: